Breakups are rarely clean.

 - Start choosing myself, every day

-I learned that proactively creating a healing space for someone who doesn’t feel safe in love is like trying to shag a cactus—it’s weird and it hurts.
+I learned that trying to create a healing space for someone who doesn’t feel safe in love is like trying to shag a cactus—it’s weird and it hurts.

 I also learned that I deserve reciprocity.